opea-project/GenAIExamples/CodeTrans/README.md

 Please refer to the [Code Translation Kubernetes Guide](./kubernetes/manifests/README.md)

+## Deploy CodeTrans into Kubernetes using Helm Chart

+Install Helm (version >= 3.15) first.
+Please refer to the [Helm Installation Guide](https://helm.sh/docs/intro/install/) for more information.

+Refer to the [CodeTrans helm chart](https://github.com/opea-project/GenAIInfra/tree/main/helm-charts/codetrans) for instructions on deploying CodeTrans into Kubernetes on Xeon & Gaudi.

 # Consume Code Translation Service

 Two ways of consuming Code Translation Service: